Frequently Asked Questions

-13) Are there poisonous snakes in the Kisatchie National Forest?
+13) Are there venomous snakes in the Kisatchie National Forest?

 Yes, the Kisatchie National Forest is home to a large variety of snakes, including some venomous species.
 The public is encouraged to avoid harassing or harming any snakes that they may encounter.